consentdotio/runners/README.md

 * exposing a HTTP handler for remote orchestration
 * exposing a CLI command for local or CI use

-The same test file can be run:
+The same runner file can be run:

 * locally in your terminal
 * in a container in a specific region